Aanchal128/C_with_Linux/Project/Readme.md

 An implementation of T-rex Run (offline game) of Google Chrome.
 Written in C using the [SDL library](https://www.libsdl.org/).
 It was developed on Ubuntu, and currently only compiles and runs in a Linux environment.

 ![Screenshot from 2021-09-09 17-57-46 2339](https://user-images.githubusercontent.com/55271996/132716618-7084f8e3-8a68-49e8-810e-953a1d553d04.png)

+In this game the player needs to guide a penguin across a side-scrolling landscape, avoiding obstacles to achieve a higher score.
 ##  Installation
 In order to compile and run this program, the following dependencies must be satisfied on your Linux distribution: